About Us

 Who We Are

-African Business Stories (ABS) is a mission-driven platform accelerating the success of African women-led businesses through storytelling, targeted programs, and curated market access opportunities.
-We work to ensure women are not only visible but are equipped with the tools, resources, and networks to grow and scale.
+African Business Stories (ABS) is a strategic platform accelerating the growth of Africa’s most promising businesses through storytelling, targeted programs, and curated market access.
+We work to ensure high-potential founders are equipped with the tools, networks, and visibility to scale, and that the institutions backing Africa’s growth can find them.

 Why We Exist